kappapiana/script/readme.md

 then:

-	anonymize.sh [filename.odt] ["Suzie Qu"]
+	anonymize.sh [filename.odt]

-Where `filename.odt` is the file that you want to change;  `Suzie Qu` is the name that you want to appear.
+Where `filename.odt` is the file that you want to change.
+You will be asked if you want to just change one name into another, or all names in one single run.
+Then it will ask you to insert the name to be changed (in the first case) and the name the author(s) shall be changed into.

 You will find the modified file in

 	_anonymized_filename.odt